-Response: This objection differs from the one about marriage's being a common good in maintaining that marriage is good in a specific measurable way of which the state can justly take cognizance.
+Response: This objection differs from the one about marriage being a common good in maintaining that marriage is good in a specific measurable way of which the state can justly take cognizance.
 Nevertheless, it is still the case that it isn't the duty of the state to promote everything that promotes measurable improvement.
-It may well be that people with access to the latest high-tech assistance (super-fast broadband, top computers, robotic servants) do better under some measures, but it isn't the case that the state has to promote (still less provide) the latest high-tech assistance to everyone.
-People may rationally prefer to live their lives in a certain way (for example, without computers or robots) even if they know that that way will disadvantage them in certain other respects.
+It may well be that people with access to the latest high-tech assistance (superfast broadband, top computers, robotic servants) do better under some measures, but it isn't the case that the state has to promote (still less provide) the latest high-tech assistance to everyone.
+People may rationally prefer to live their lives in a certain way (for example, without computers or robots) even if they know that this way will disadvantage them in certain other respects.

-Secondly, the statistics themselves are by no means uncontroversial.
-For one thing, it is not at all certain that these statistics will be tracking real marriage, rather than the state's, perhaps faulty, view of marriage.
-But, in any case, the surveys do not uniformly all point in the same direction.
+Second, the statistics themselves are by no means uncontroversial.
+For one thing, it is not at all certain that these statistics will be tracking real marriage, rather than the state's perhaps faulty view of marriage.63